note/mini-refined/README.md

 ![example workflow](https://github.com/note/mini-refined/actions/workflows/ci.yml/badge.svg)

-A proof of concept of a simple encoding of refinement types in Scala 3
+A proof of concept of a simple encoding of refinement types in Scala 3.

+You can read about motivation behind and the main concepts in the [blog post](https://github.com/note/mini-refined).

 ## Quick start